yuchong-zhang/yuchong-zhang.github.io/_publications/2018-08-14-dendrimer.md

 title: "Density functional study of dendrimer molecules in solvents of varying quality"
 collection: publications
 permalink: /publication/2018-08-14-dendrimer
-excerpt: 'Modified inhomogeneous statistical associating fluid theory (iSAFT) density functional theory is extended to dendrimer molecules in solvents of varyin...'
+excerpt: 'Modified inhomogeneous statistical associating fluid theory (iSAFT) density functional theory is extended to dendrimer molecules in solvents of varying quality.
+The detailed structures of isolated dendrimers in implicit solvent are calculated and have a semi-quantitative agreement with simulation re...'
 date: 2018-08-14
 venue: 'the Journal of chemical physics'
 paperurl: 'http://yuchong-zhang.github.io/files/dendrimer.pdf'